Subitha1180/EyeMate/README.md

 4. Customize the object detection settings using the provided options in the app.
 You can adjust the sensitivity, enable or disable audio feedback, and explore other configuration options to enhance the user experience.

-5. Enjoy real-time voice output and assistance as you use the Sharvan app to read text or detect objects around you.
+5. Enjoy real-time voice output and assistance as you use the EyeMate app to read text or detect objects around you.

 Feel free to explore the features and functionalities of the app to provide a seamless and enhanced experience for visually impaired users.

-Note: The Shravan app does not require an internet connection for its core functionality.
+Note: The EyeMate app does not require an internet connection for its core functionality.
 All processing and voice output are done locally on your Android device, ensuring privacy and reliable performance.

 ## Customization